-The knee joint is a kind of joint.
-The knee is the ideal linkage mechanism.
-Knee changes
+The knee joint is a type of joint.
+The knee is an ideal lever and hinge mechanism.
+Changes in the knee joint

-Speaking of the knee, most people mean it Indeed, it is an important anatomical part, however, its functionality is impossible without muscles and tendons.
-When walking, running, playing sports, the specified area has a significant load, which increases the risk of injury.
-Let us consider in more detail the ligaments, the muscular apparatus and the problems that arise during the action of the traumatic factor.
+When talking about the knee, most people mean.
+Indeed, it is an important anatomical part, however, its functionality is impossible without muscles and tendons.
+When walking, running, playing sports, this area has a significant load, which increases the risk of damage.
+Let us consider in more detail the ligaments, the muscular apparatus and the problems that arise during the action of a traumatic factor.

 Three bones take part in the formation of the joint: part of the femur, patella and part of the tibia.
 The patella is represented by the femoral-tibial and femoral-patellar joints.
 Anatomical features contribute to the simultaneous mutual movement of bones in several planes.

-The menisci, represented by connective tissue cartilage, are "spacers" between the heads of the bones.
-Their function is to provide shock absorption, distribution of pressure and load while driving.
-On both sides, the menisci are connected to the joint capsule by means of the coronary ligaments.
+The menisci, represented by cartilage from connective tissue, are the "pads" between the heads of the bones.
+Their function is to provide shock absorption, distribution of pressure and load during movement.
+On both sides, the menisci are connected to the joint capsule with the help of coronary ligaments.

-Joint stabilizers are the following muscle groups, awareness of which is considered important in trauma:
+Joint stabilizers are the following muscle groups, awareness of which is considered an important point in traumatization:

-1. The quadriceps muscle occupies the front of the thigh.
-It is considered the strongest anatomical structure of the muscular apparatus of the indicated area.
+1. The quadriceps muscle occupies the anterior surface of the thigh.
+It is considered the strongest anatomical structure of the muscular apparatus of this area.

 2. The sartorius muscle is the longest.
-It provides flexion to both the hip and lower leg by going around the knee joint.
+It provides flexion of both the thigh and lower leg, bypassing around the knee joint.

-3. The slender muscle runs behind and slightly to the side of the joint, allowing the hip to adduct and flex the knee.
+3. A thin muscle runs behind and slightly to the side of the joint, allowing hip adduction and knee flexion.

-4. A large adductor muscle is involved not only in adduction of the thigh, but also in its extension or extension of the pelvis in relation to the thigh.
+4. The large adductor muscle is involved not only in adduction of the thigh, but also in its extension or extension of the pelvis in relation to the thigh.

-5. Behind along the transverse axis there is a double-headed one that allows you to bend the lower leg, unbend the thigh, and provide movement outward.
+5. Behind the transverse axis passes a two-headed one, which allows you to bend the lower leg, unbend the thigh, and provide outward movement.

-6. The tendon muscle passes behind and inside the joint, which extends the thigh, flexes the lower leg and provides circular rotation of the limb.
+6. Behind and inside the joint, the tendon muscle passes, which extends the thigh, flexes the lower leg and provides circular rotation of the limb.

-8. The triceps muscle of the calf flexes the calf at the knee and the foot in
+8. The triceps muscle of the lower leg flexes the lower leg at the knee and the foot at

-9. Short and flat on the back.
+9. Short and flat is located on the back surface.
 The function is to flex and rotate the lower leg.

 The performance of the knee joint is important for the human body.
 It can move along the vertical and frontal axes.
 Extension and flexion occurs along the frontal axis, along the vertical - rotation of the limb.

-Flexion of the joint allows the person's leg to take a step forward without hitting the limb on the ground, but placing it gently.
-Otherwise, the person's leg would be carried forward in the upper forward direction by raising the hip.
+Flexion of the joint allows the human leg to take a step forward without hitting the limb on the ground, but gently placing it.
+Otherwise, the human leg would be extended in the upper front direction by raising the hip.

-The knee joint, the ligaments of which are represented by five main groups, is considered an anatomically complex part of the body.
+The knee joint, whose ligaments are represented by five main groups, is considered to be an anatomically complex part of the body.
 Its composition includes the following types of ligaments:

 • collateral (tibial, peroneal);